Kalutu/cpp-projects-for-everybody/Guessing Game/README.md

 - If this file doesn't exist, it will be created the first time the program saves the high scores.

 ## Modifying the Program
-- If you want to modify the program, you can edit the source code in the guessing_game.cpp file.
-Here are some things you might want to change:
+- If you want to modify the program, you can edit the source code in the guessgame.cpp file.
+Here are some things you might want to change
 - The range of the random number.
 You can modify the rand() % 10 + 1 expression to generate a random number in a different range.
 - The high scores file name or location.
 You can modify the writeHighScores() function to write the high scores to a different file, or change the file name in the ifstream and ofstream constructors.
 - The way the high scores are displayed.
 You can modify the displayHighScores() function to change the format of the high scores output.